 Yes, it is true.
 Your tone can convey mood, emotion, and the (your) writer’s attitude.
 That’s why finding your writing voice and tone is an essential part of the writing journey.

 It is also true that it is not always easy to find your voice.
 But don’t let that discourage you.

-There are many ways people find their preferred writing voice, yet the most common one is through experimentation.
-In order to find your voice, you have to know who you are, what you want to express, and the appropriate style for that expression.
+There are many ways people gain insight into their preferred writing voice, yet the most common one is through experimentation.
+To find your voice, you have to know who you are, what you want to express, and the appropriate style for that expression.
 Discovering this may take some digging.
 And our lists of ideas can help.

 Easy, Effective Hack to Find Your Writing Tone

 To quickly find your tone, I suggest you use this easy and effective hack.